Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

 * 5000
 * 5222
+* 5223
 * 5269
 * 5281

+### SELinux notes

+This role works out of the box with SELinux policy as it ships in Fedora.

+Changes to any of the three default ports in variables `xmpp.ports.*` will likely cause Prosody to fail to listen to said ports.
+You will have to add a type enforcement exception for your desired port.

+Consult role `selinux-module` in this repo for more information on how to add exceptions for services.

 ### SSL notes

-See the instructions for the mailserver recipe in this repo to understand how to configure the SSL certificates for your XMPP server.
+See the instructions for the `mailserver` role in this repo to understand how to configure the SSL certificates for your XMPP server.

 The SSL certificate must be for the "virtual domain" of your server, not for